 WASHINGTON, D.C. — Results for Development and its partners have launched a new e-learning module, “Designing & Facilitating Effective Processes,” as part of The Coaching Approach.
 This is the second module in a series, The Coaching Approach: Building Capacity for Sustainable Systems Change, which is now hosted on the LearnWorlds interactive e-learning platform.
 The e-learning modules seek to explain The Coaching Approach — a transformative approach to technical assistance — and encourage others to adopt it.

-The Coaching Approach is different than traditional approaches to technical assistance because of who provides the technical support and how it is delivered.
+The Coaching Approach is different from traditional approaches to technical assistance because of who provides the technical support and how it is delivered.
 Drawing mainly on experts from the countries and regions that are requesting technical assistance who are supported by global experts as needed, it emphasizes experience and evidence that are adapted to suit the country context.
 The Coaching Approach also emphasizes working side-by-side with country partners — through existing institutions and processes — to support country-led change.
 This approach requires strong skills in stakeholder engagement, process facilitation, knowledge translation and communication, in addition to technical expertise.
 The Coaching Approach e-learning series was designed to help experts build these skills.

 The first e-learning modules provide an orientation and introduction to The Coaching Approach and what it means to be a coach or a mentor — how coaches and mentors can help strengthen country processes and build lasting capacity.